Dismounted/XenMoods/README.md

 - Thread View (XenMoods, Show User Mood on Thread View)
 - Member Card (XenMoods, Show User Mood on Member Card)
 - Member Profile (XenMoods, Show User Mood on Profile)

+Changes to a user's mood will also appear as an event in the *Recent Activity* news feed.

 Adding, Editing and Deleting Moods
 ----